Sam Richards (writer): Early studies and folk music

 Richards cites formative influences as Alfred Nieman and Cornelius Cardew.
 He studied with Nieman at the Guildhall School of Music and Drama.
 He also took part in experimental music events organised by Cornelius Cardew.
 In 1968 he moved from the Guildhall to Dartington College of Arts in Devon.
 He had already studied composition at Dartington Summer School of Music with French avant gardist Michel Decoust.

 In the 1970s he was a member of the folk trio Staverton Bridge with Tish Stubbs and Paul Wilson, and later toured the English folk scene as a duo with Tish Stubbs.
 He devoted much time to folklore research mainly in England's Westcountry, concentrating on gypsies, farming communities and children's songs and tales, writing several papers on these subjects.
-Sound recordings made by him are held by the British Library Sound Archive, and the Sam Richards Folklore Archive of 600 hours of recordings of song, music and interviews made between 1972–1987 is held by the British Library and the University of Plymouth.
+Sound recordings made by him are held by the British Library Sound Archive, and the Sam Richards Folklore Archive of 600 hours of recordings of song, music and interviews made between 1972 and 1987 is held by the British Library and the University of Plymouth.
 In 1979 he and Tish Stubbs published The English Folksinger, a collection of folk songs with melodies; it includes a few songs which Richards wrote himself.
 At this time he was director of the Westcountry Folklore Centre and co-director of People's Stage Tapes, which concentrated on releasing recordings of traditional and revival performers, including a recording of Walter Pardon singing at a folk club in Torquay.
 From 1982 to at least 1989 he jointly produced with Steve Roud a quarterly newsletter titled "Folk Song Research: A Newsletter for Researchers of Traditional Song".